assafjh/cybr-demos/aws-iam/lambda/README.md

-# Use case: Amazon Elastic Compute Cloud (EC2) IAM role authentication
+# Use case: Amazon Lambda function IAM role authentication

 It is assumed that you can create a new lambda function and that an IAM role is already associated with the lambda function.